So why is manuka honey so awesome for acne and acne scars?

 Manuka honey can be taken internally for all sorts of problems, but it’s also fantastic stuff to use directly on the skin as a facial mask.
 What can it do?

-It has a unique function of drawing the moisture out of bacteria in an affected area, essentially killing it.
+- It has a unique function of drawing the moisture out of bacteria in an affected area, essentially killing it.
+And it seems to work well on all sorts of bacteria, even resistant strains.

+- It can prevent future breakouts by drawing impurities out of the pores.
 Keeping pores unclogged is important because a clogged pore is where bacteria gets trapped and festers.
 This eventually leads to the immune system creating inflammation in that area.

+- It’s an anti-irritant.
 Irritating our skin makes it more likely for clogged pores to become inflamed.
 Irritating facial products are bad news, but luckily manuka is safe even for sensitive skin.

+- It nurtures, protects, and moisturizes the skin.
 This not only leads to better and brighter skin texture, but also the super quick healing of pigmentation red marks caused by spots!

 Like I said in my last video, I’ve been using it to wash my face like I used to do with regular honey, and when I have the time before bed, I will wash my face and leave the honey on it like a facial mask for a half hour or so.
 I also mix it with a bit of jojoba oil, and between the two of them, it leaves my skin soft, hydrated, and radiant.
 The clogged pores on my forehead are also beginning to break up and smooth out!